peterjurich/technicalwriting/notes/technical writers hq.md

 **The more you understand the user journey, the more you understand the product you’re offering.**

 INFORMATION ARCHITECTURE
 IA is how info is structured on website or app.
 A visual representation of features, interactions, and hierarchy.
 Answers where can I get info fast and easily.
+Good IA is esssential for ranking on Google.
 Connects three elements:
 * user
     * Focus on who your mapping out for bc ppl look for info in diff ways and diff kinds of info (mental models will help)
 * content
-    *
+    * the information itself
 * context
-    *
+    * The place for the information
+Cognitive load: How can we make sure users are not overwhelmed and info remains relevant?
+Use filters, sorting options, save information, compare info tables
+Content audits looks at all info on website and map the structure.
+Visual hierarchy makes it easier for users to scan a webpage or to see elements or pieces of info in relation to each Good IA also takes into account emotional part of user journey.

+HOW TO CREATE IA
+A single doc that has simple and understandable rep of how app or website works is vital for developing new features, updating old ones, or seeing what is possible moving forward.
+Where used?
+Knowledge bases,linking docu, making docu easier for users to find.

 COMMON WRITING PROBLEMS
 Poor design; lack of accessibility; not mobile optimized; poor maintenance; inconsistencies; mistargeting; no feedback channels; lack of structure & collab; stagnation
 Don’t make your audience think. **If they’re thinking, you’ve already lost them.** The more they think, the less clarity you’ve given. **Does it make them think or take action?**